PlainsightAI/legacy-docs/ingress-api.md

 ### Protobuf Support

-JSON is the default serialization format for the Ingresss API, but mobile endpoints support Protobuf as well.
-The API serves Protobuf content if the Accept headers are set to "application/protobuf."
-To send data as Protobuf, the request's the Content-Type header must also be set to "application/protobuf".
+JSON is the default serialization format for the Ingresss API, but the mobile endpoints support Protobuf as well.
+The API serves Protobuf content if the request's Accept header is set to "application/protobuf."
+To send data as Protobuf, the request's Content-Type header must also be set to "application/protobuf".

 > Tell the API that you can accept a protobuf reponse:
 ```shell